Kevin Locke (rugby league): Playing career

 A Northcote Tigers junior who attended Northcote college, Locke first gained attention when he played for the Auckland Lions in the NSWRL Premier League in 2007.
 In 2008 he was signed by the New Zealand Warriors and played in the Toyota Cup, finishing the season as the competition's second highest points scorer.

-On 31 May 2009 Locke made his first grade début in Round 12 against the Wests Tigers.
+On 31 May 2009 Locke made his first grade début in round 12 against the Wests Tigers.
 He scored two tries and kicked one goal on début as the Warriors won 14–0.
 The Warriors failed to make the finals of the 2009 NRL Premiership, but Locke finished the season as the club's top point-scorer.
 He finished his Toyota Cup career at the end of 2009, having made thirty appearances, scoring eighteen tries and ninety nine goals.

 On 27 June 2010, Locke grabbed his first hat-trick in first grade, bagging three tries as the Warriors defeated the Sydney Roosters 20–18 at AMI Stadium in Christchurch.
 In scoring his third and final try, Locke injured his hip when colliding with the goalpost, but it was later disclosed that the injury was not as serious as was first feared.

-Lock played fullback for the Warriors in their 24–10 loss to the Manly-Warringah Sea Eagles in the 2011 NRL Grand Final.
+Lock played fullback for the New Zealand Warriors in their 24–10 loss to the Manly-Warringah Sea Eagles in the 2011 NRL Grand Final.
 The game was played in front of 81,988 fans at the ANZ Stadium in Sydney.

-Locke remained at the club for 2012 after the Warriors exercised an option on his contract.
+Locke remained at the club for 2012 after the New Zealand Warriors exercised an option on his contract.
 He then signed a contract with the club until the end of the 2014 season.
 However, Locke's position with the warriors was put under threat by the signing of English fullback Sam Tomkins from Wigan.